Software module scheme

 How to load a module

-In order to make, for instance, the NetCDF library available issue the command:
+In order to make, for instance, the NetCDF library available, get the full list of available netCDF modules first by typing:

 Note that we currently do not have default modules on NRIS machines, so you need to write full module name when loading!